Yannik Cudjoe-Virgil: Redshirt junior season (2013)

 (9/14).
 Cudjoe-Virgil recorded his first interception against West Virginia (9/21).
 After 6 games he suffered a season-ending injury (torn pectoral muscle).

 Redshirt senior season (2014)

 As a redshirt senior he was one of 51 selected in the preseason for the Butkus Award watch list for the best linebacker in college football.

 Elected team captain, Cudjoe-Virgil suffered a foot injury during training camp and missed the first 3 regular season games.

 He appeared in 9 games and recorded 2 sacks and 2.5 TFL.
-After his redshirt senior season, Cudjoe-Virgil entered the 2015 NFL Draft.
+After his redshirt senior season, Cudjoe-Virgil entered the 2015 NFL draft.

 Professional career

 Cudjoe-Virgil was selected to participate in the 2015 NFL Combine.
 He was unable to participate due to injury.
 He bench pressed 225 lbs 25 times.
 At pro-day, he was clocked in at 4.5 to 4.6 in the 40 yard dash by NFL scouts.

-Tennessee Titans

-2015 season

-The Tennessee Titans signed Cudjoe-Virgil after the 2015 NFL Draft to a 3-year 1.56M contract.
-After a strong mini-camp by national writers, he appeared in his first preseason game against the Atlanta Falcons on August 14, 2015.
+The Tennessee Titans signed Cudjoe-Virgil after the 2015 NFL draft to a 3-year 1.56M contract.
+After a strong mini-camp by national writers, he appeared in his first preseason game against the Atlanta Falcons on 14 August 2015.
 He suffered a torn hamstring and was placed on injured reserve.
-Cudjoe-Virgil made his debut for the Tennessee Titans week 12 on November 29, 2015.
+Cudjoe-Virgil made his debut for the Tennessee Titans week 12 on 29 November 2015.
 In week 14 he suffered a season ending torn patella tendon.
-He was placed on Injured Reserve for the remaining season.
+He was placed on injured reserve for the remainer of the season.